 The historical background of journalist unions in Pakistan is deeply intertwined with the country's political evolution and the struggle for press freedom.
 The genesis of organised journalism in Pakistan can be traced back to the early years following the country's independence in 1947.
-Initially, journalists faced numerous challenges, including censorship and political repression, which prompted the formation of unions to advocate for their rights and interests.1 The first significant union, the Pakistan Federal Union of Journalists (PFUJ), was established in 1950, aiming to provide a collective voice for journalists across the nation.
-The PFUJ has since played a pivotal role in organising journalists and addressing their grievances, particularly in the face of authoritarian regimes and military rule.2
+Initially, journalists faced numerous challenges, including censorship and political repression, which prompted the formation of unions to advocate for their rights and interests.1 The first significant union, the Pakistan Federal Union of Journalists (PFUJ), was established in 1950, aiming to provide a collective voice for journalists and addressing their grievances, particularly in the face of authoritarian regimes and military rule.2